authgear/authgear-server/docs/specs/user-model.md

 ## Authenticator

 Authgear supports various types of authenticator.
-Authenticator can be primary, secondary or both.
+Authenticator must either be primary or secondary.

-Authenticators have priorities.
-The first authenticator is the default authenticator in the UI.
+A primary or secondary authenticator can be set as default.
+The default authenticator is used first.

 When performing authentication, all authenticators possessed by the user can be used, regardless of the configured authenticator types.